 On the left side of the seacan, mainsails go on the bottom shelves and the jibs on the middle shelves.
 If you return with wet sails, hang them to dry with a rope front and back of the seacan ceiling.

-Photos for the Vibes and a video showing the gennaker rigging are available below.
+Photos for the Vibes and a video showing the gennaker rigging are available below and at this link.